-Bolting is common among lettuces, onions, cabbage, Bok Choy, and other cool
+Bolting is common among lettuces, onions, cabbage, Bok Choy, and other cool-weather crops.

-Here are a few examples of the signs of plants bolting:
+Here are a few examples of the signs to look for:

-The plant shoots a stalk upward producing little, if any leaves.
-Seed pods
+The plant shoots a stalk upward producing little if any leaves.
+Seed pods begin to develop.

 Onion plants produce a long, tall stem.
 A flower appears at the top.

 The head of cabbage (or Kale) plants split, and a stem emerges.
 The stem ultimately develops flowers and later seeds.